4 Benefits of Using Yoga Props That Will Deepen Your Yoga Practice

 The Benefits of Using Yoga Props: young woman practicing yoga, doing Revolved Triangle Pose, Parivrrta Trikonasana, using blocks to support her

-2. Yoga Props Help You Breathe Deeper and Gain More Benefits from the Poses
+Yoga Props Help You Breathe Easier and Deeper

 When I was awkwardly dangling or struggling during a pose, my mind was focused on how uncomfortable I was.
 I certainly wasn’t relaxing into a stretch or breathing deeply.
 Yoga props help you get into the position you’re aiming for so you can concentrate on breathing and relaxing, therefore receiving the full benefit of your yoga practice.

-When I gave in and started using yoga props — especially the yoga strap (bathrobe tie!) and yoga bolster — I was able to master the poses and I felt a more rooted in my yoga practice.
+When I gave in and started using yoga props — especially the yoga strap (bathrobe tie!) and yoga bolster — I was able to master the poses and felt a more rooted in my yoga practice.
 There were poses I skipped doing in the past because I felt like they were too difficult for me.
-With yoga props, I felt the confidence to try more poses — and I was able to do most of them successfully!
+With yoga props, I felt the benefit of confidence to try more poses — and I was able to do most of them successfully.

-Yoga props can be anything you want!
+You dont have to break the bank to experience the yoga prop benefits.
+Yoga props can be made from items already in your home.
 Placing a flat pillow under your neck or back to help you be more comfortable in certain poses. is a prop.
 The blanket you cover yourself with during savasana, so you don’t get chilled is a prop.
-Whatever you use to help make your yoga practice work best for you is a prop!
+Whatever you use to help make your yoga practice work best for you is a DIY Yoga prop.

 Michelle Burks creating free yoga videos for clients